havasnewyork/IBM-Watson-Developer-Certification-Study-Guide/README.md

  - Customer: Go Moment
   - Problems Solved:
    - a) Detect the topic of a ticket and route to the appropriate department to handle it
-   - room service, maintenance, housekeeping
+   - b) room service, maintenance, housekeeping
    - c) Escalate support tickets based on customersentiment
    - d) Route support requests to agents that already solved similar problems by detecting natural language similarities between new customer tickets and resolved ones.
  - Services used: natural language (text) classification, keyword extraction, entity extraction, and sentiment/tone analysis